Park Passport

 Directions:

-Site administrative offices are located at 15 State Street.
-However, Ranger programs begin at either the Robert Gould Shaw Memorial on Beacon Street, or at the Museum of African American History at 46 Joy Street on Beacon Hill.
+Site administrative offices are located at Faneuil Hall and the Charlestown Navy Yard.
+Seasonal ranger programs begin at either the Robert Gould Shaw Memorial on Beacon Street, or at the Museum of African American History at 46 Joy Street on Beacon Hill.

 For more details ›